 At the same point in time, services were expanded, and a branch of Bacchus Marsh Medical Centre was opened in the Darley Plaza shopping precinct.
 By 2006 further growth meant the Darley Medical Centre was moved to the current site 147 Gisborne Road, Darley directly opposite the Darley Plaza.

-The medical practice continues to grow and prosper, as does the Bacchus Marsh area, further plans to expand services at both sites ensure that Bacchus Marsh Medical Centre will be an integral part of the future health care provisions in Bacchus Marsh.
+The medical practice continues to grow and prosper, as does the Bacchus Marsh and surrounding areas.
+The Bacchus Marsh Medical Centre will continue to be an integral part of the future health care provisions in Bacchus Marsh.